walterhiggins/WMPJS/book-outline.md

     server-port=25565
     level-type=FLAT

 The first two lines - the lines which begin with a `#` character (also known as the Hash symbol) - are comments, they are ignored by the server.
 The configuration begins properly on line 3 `generator-settings=` which is used for generating worlds (this has a default value of blank - no value).
-The settings for the server are specified using `Name Value Pairs`.
-A Name Value pair is programmer-speak for how settings are written.
-For example in the setting `allow-flight=false`, `allow-flight` is the Name of the property and `false` is the value. `allow-flight=false` is a Name Value Pair where the name is `allow-flight` and the value is `false`.
+The settings for the server are specified using *Name-Value* pairs.
+A *Name-Value* pair is programmer-speak for how settings are written.
+For example `allow-flight=false` is a Name-Value Pair where the name is `allow-flight` and the value is `false`.
 In property files the name and value are separated by the `=` (equals) symbol.
 Let's look at just some of the properties you might want to change.

 ##### World Type
-Later in the book I'll show you how to use Javascript to create castles, forts, roads and skyscrapers.
+Later in the book I'll show you how to use Javascript to create roads and skyscrapers.
 If you plan to eventually put your newfound programming prowess to use building large-scale places for others to visit, you'll probably want to change the `level-type` property from `DEFAULT` (Minecraft's standard setting where worlds are made of varied landscapes of hills, valleys, and oceans) to `FLAT`.
-In a `FLAT` world, everything is - as you can probably imagine - flat.
-There are no hills, no valleys, just flat terrain for as far as you can see.
+In a `FLAT` world there are no hills, no valleys, just flat terrain for as far as you can see.
 While this might be considered boring, it does have the advantage of being easier to build upon.
 If you plan to build roads, houses and other large-scale constructions, a `FLAT` world might be the best place to start.
 It's not essential that the `level-type` is set to `FLAT`, you can always leave this setting at `DEFAULT` and just flatten the area you want to build on first. **If you later decide to change the level-type, the setting only applies when creating new worlds.
 Existing worlds will not be modified.**

 If you decide to create a new world and want to use a `level-type` other than `DEFAULT` you have two options:

 1. Change both the `level-name` and `level-type` properties to create a brand new world while keeping the old world (The old world will not be wiped out - it will still be on your computer stored in the `world` folder).
 This is the best option if you want to keep your existing world data.
 You need to change the `level-name` setting to something other than `world` (the default value).
-Call your new world something memorable like `walter-flat-world`.
+Call your new world something memorable like `flat-world`.

 2. If you don't care about keeping the existing world, delete the `world` Folder from the CraftBukkit Folder and change the `level-type` property.
 The next time the server starts, a brand new world and a new `world` folder will be created.

 ##### Monsters
 The next setting you'll probably want to change is the `spawn-monsters` setting.
 This determines if monsters will be spawned.
-By default it's set to `true` which means monsters will appear at night and in the dark.
+By default it's set to `true` which means monsters will appear at night.
 I recommend changing this setting from `true` to `false` because the last thing you need while learning to program is to be attacked by giant spiders.
 You can change this setting any time you like.
 The setting won't take effect until you restart the server.
 I'll talk about starting and stopping the server very shortly.

 ##### Game Mode
 For the same reason I suggest making your server a monster-free zone, I also suggest changing your server's `gamemode` property from 0 (Survival) to 1 (Creative).
 In Survival mode, you will need to constantly seek food and be careful not to fall.
-In Creative mode you can give your full attention to learning to program and master your surroundings through the power of Javascript.
+In Creative mode you can give your full attention to learning to program.

 #### The ops.json file